ManticoreGamesInc/platform-documentation/src/api/camera.md

 ### `isDistanceAdjustable`

 The following example implements a zoom/scoping effect that activates by holding the secondary action (right mouse button, by default).
 The effect smoothly interpolates a few camera properties, in addition to making the player invisible to the local view, so they don't obstruct the camera during the zoom.
-This kind of mechanic is generally attached to a weapon, but in this case the script expects to be a child of the camera directly -- no equipment is involved in this example.
+This kind of mechanic is generally attached to a weapon, but in this case the script expects to be a child of the camera directly.
+No equipment is involved in this example.

 ```lua
 local CAMERA = script.parent